tc39/notes/es9/2018-03/mar-21.md

 YK yes, you don't have to reject them, but if you do add them in the future what makes this nice would be less nice

-BE: Allen or Kevin does argue that it's better to put the initliazer in the constructor body.
+BE: Allen or Kevin does argue that it's better to put the initializer in the constructor body.

 YK: I think that whole perspective hangs together and we should consider it as a cohesive thing.